HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

 \subsubsection{Per-Dataset Evaluation}

-In this experiment, the models are trained on the combined training sets of all datasets.
-For evaluation, the trained models are tested separately on the test set of each individual dataset without fine-tuning.
-In Fig. \ref{detection}, we visualise the detection performance of our proposed model on sample images from different datasets. {\bf {(a) Evaluation on the DIOR.}} As shown in Table \ref{tab1}, our model achieves the highest average performance ($39.72\%$), surpassing all baselines including LSKNet ($39.67\%$) and ORFENet ($39.61\%$).
-It reports the best AP$_{75}$ ($33.14\%$), indicating precise localization, and strong performance across different object scales, particularly in AP$_L$ ($51.97\%$) and AP$_M$ ($35.93\%$).
-While AP$_S$ remains competitive, our model achieves a more consistent balance across different object sizes.
-In comparison to DAMEX, it shows notable improvements, highlighting the effect of HMR-Net in supporting both domain-level and spatial specialization.
+Models are trained on the combined training sets of all datasets and evaluated separately on each test set without fine-tuning.
+Fig. \ref{detection} shows representative detection results across datasets.

+{\bf {(a) Evaluation on the DIOR.}} As shown in Table \ref{tab1}, our model achieves the highest average performance ($39.72\%$), surpassing all competing methods.
+It also obtains the best AP$_{75}$ and strong performance across object scales, particularly for medium and large objects.
+These results highlight the effectiveness of HMR-Net in capturing both domain-level and spatial variations.

 {\bf {(b) Evaluation on the DOTA.}} As Table \ref{tab2} shows, Our method achieves the highest overall performance with an average AP of $63.74\%$.
 It ranks first in AP$_{75}$, and robustness to medium and large object scales.
 While AP$_S$ ($49.82\%$) is slightly behind ORFENet ($50.03\%$), our model maintains balanced performance across all metrics, reflecting strong generalization across spatial structures.